Sirhalimi/sirhalimi/README.md

 I build practical software with an emphasis on **clean architecture, automation, security, and real-world usability**.

-My current direction sits at the intersection of software engineering, systems, cybersecurity, and AI.
+My current direction sits at the intersection of **software engineering, systems, cybersecurity, and AI**.

 ---